meilisearch/meilisearch-dart/CONTRIBUTING.md

   - Pass the key via terminal by setting an environment variable: `export OPEN_AI_API_KEY=your_openai_api_key`
     - This will not work for flutter web when running unit tests
   - Set the key directly in the `openAiKey` variable located in: `test/utils/client.dart`
-- You can run and find the embedders unit tests in `test/search_test.dart`
+- You can uncomment and run the embedders unit tests in `test/search_test.dart`

 ## Git Guidelines